Skip to content

 Okay, let’s talk about the Excel IRR formula.
 It might sound intimidating, but trust me, it’s not as scary as it seems.
 Think of it as your financial GPS, guiding you toward potentially profitable investments.
 Essentially, it’s a way to figure out the Internal Rate of Return (IRR) of a series of cash flows.
 This means you’re calculating the discount rate at which the net present value (NPV) of your investment equals zero.
 Sounds complicated?
 Dont worry, Excel does all the heavy lifting!
 You just need to feed it the numbers.
 So, imagine you’re thinking about investing in a small business, and you have projections for the yearly income.
 You use the function to determine what rate of return you would realistically expect from this business.
 The result helps you compare this business with another potential investment, like a stock or bond that offers, for example, a fixed return.
 This is a really neat tool for any business to use for financial modeling, as well as return on investment analysis.

-See also Value On Excel
+See also Growth Rate Excel

 So, how do you actually use the Excel IRR formula?
 Its pretty straightforward.
 The formula itself is simply `=IRR(values, [guess])`.
 The “values” part is where you put in the range of cells that contain your cash flows.
 Important note: you should have one cell with the initial investment as a negative value, since you’re putting money in.
 The rest of the cells should be the positive cash flows you expect to receive out in future periods.
 The “guess” part is optional.
 If Excel can’t find a rate, it gives you an error, so you might need to give it a starting point, like 0.1 (representing 10%).
 Always remember, the reliability of your rate calculation hinges on the accuracy of your cash flow estimations.
 If youre way off on those numbers, the rate will also be way off.
 Always double check your cash flow analysis before diving in to Excel.
 This also helps improve resource allocation, as well as project profitability assement.